-Another type of pneumonia vaccine (pneumococcal conjugate vaccine, or PCV13) is given to children younger than age 5.
+Children younger than age 5 should receive a series of 4 injections of PCV13.
 Although it is used mostly to reduce the risk of meningitis and ear infections, it also lowers the risk of pneumonia.

 The influenza vaccine, which is given once a year, can prevent both flu and bacterial infections or pneumonia that can follow the flu.
-Anyone older than 6 months should consider getting the vaccine.
+Anyone older than 6 months should get the vaccine.

-The main treatment for pneumonia is an antibiotic.
+The main treatment for pneumonia is one or more antibiotics.
 A younger or healthier person can be treated safely with antibiotics at home and can feel better in a few days.
 Some people are at higher risk of complications and may need to be hospitalized for two days to a week.
 They include people who are older than 60 or have other diseases such as heart failure, active cancer, chronic kidney disease or chronic obstructive pulmonary disease (COPD).

-In addition to antibiotics, other treatments for pneumonia include rest, adequate fluid, and supplemental oxygen to raise the level of oxygen in the blood.
+In addition to antibiotics, other treatments for pneumonia include rest, adequate fluid, and supplemental oxygen if needed to maintain a safe blood oxygen level.

 A simple cold or bronchitis caused by a virus can share many of the same symptoms as pneumonia.
-Pneumonia is possible when your cough produces sputum with a green or brown color, you are having shaking chills or you are having trouble breathing.
-In these cases, you should call your doctor for an urgent evaluation.
+Pneumonia is possible when your cough produces sputum with a green or brown color, you are having shaking chills and/or high fever, or you are having trouble breathing.
+In these cases, you should promptly call your doctor.

 Also, if you have been diagnosed with a cold or bronchitis and symptoms are getting worse or persist after a week, you should call your doctor's office for another evaluation.